A look at the design, market and legacy of Victorian pottery

 Majolica in the Movies: "From the Terrace"

-Who would have suspected that a steamy pot boiler from 1960 with husband and wife team Paul Newman and Joanne Woodward would have a piece of majolica prominently placed in one of the sets?
+Who would have suspected that a steamy pot boiler from 1960 set in the business world of New York City with husband and wife acting team Paul Newman and Joanne Woodward would have a piece of majolica prominently placed in one of the sets?

 The majolica shown is an odd choice for set dressing in this story.
-It's a figural owl pitcher.
-I suppose the rustic quality of the pottery is intended to communicate that this home is in a rural part of Pennsylvania, but it's really the only thing in the home, aside from a Staffordshire dog, that is the least bit "country-ish."
+It's a figural English owl pitcher.
+I suppose the rustic quality of the pottery is intended to communicate that this home is in a rural part of Pennsylvania—a fictitious mining town called Mountain City—but it's really the only thing in the home, aside from a Staffordshire dog, that is the least bit "country-ish."
 The home is actually closer to a small mansion.
 (There are a lot of mansions in this movie.)

-A better choice might have been a piece by the Etruscan Works because of the Pennsylvania setting, but I suppose we can't quibble.
+As an aside, a better choice might have been a piece by the Etruscan Works because of the rural Pennsylvania setting, but I suppose we can't quibble.
 It's the only piece seen but it's always fun to spot familiar majolica in an unexpected place like this.

-Oh, in case you are interested, the movie has a happy ending that doesn't involve Joanne but does involve the owl pitcher, at least by association.
+Oh, as a spoiler in case you are interested, the movie has a happy ending that doesn't involve Joanne but does involve the owl pitcher, at least by association.

-To view the trail from From the Terrace go here.
+To view the trailer for From the Terrace go here.

 No comments: